3cqs-coder/SymBot/docs/README.md

 	- `password` is a hashed password used to login to the SymBot web interface.
 The default password is automatically set as "*admin*" the very first time SymBot is started.
 This is not a plain text password, but rather an encrypted form of it, so it should not be manually entered or you may not be able to login properly.
 It is strongly recommended to change the default password using the web interface configuration.

-	- `api_key` is a UUID v4 value that is randomly generated the first time SymBot starts.
-It is used to make API calls to SymBot.
-This can be set to most any string value you choose.

 	- `web_server` contains settings for the SymBot web server.
 The default port is 3000.

+	- `api`
+		- `key` is a hashed form of your API key that is generated using the web interface configuration.
+Do not set this manually or SymBot may not function properly.
+		- `enabled` set to true to allow API access or false to disable access.

+	- `webhook`
-	- `webhook` contains data pertaining to webhooks.
-Set `enabled: true` to allow webhook usage.
+		- `enabled` set to true to allow Webhook usage.

 	-	`bots`
 		-	`start_conditions` contains keys and descriptions such as `asap` and `api` for various start conditions that can be used to start bots and deals.
 The keys should never be changed after the initial start of SymBot or they will not match previous bots and deals.